 In February 2015, the Round Fire ignited in Round Valley and quickly burned through the communities of Paradise and Swall Meadows.
 Dozens of families lost their homes, and hundreds of mule deer did too.

 Since the fire, Eastern Sierra Land Trust has teamed up with volunteers, residents, agencies, and other local organizations to help “restore the corridor.”
 Together with our conservation partners and hardworking volunteers, we’ve planted thousands of new bitterbrush starts, protected naturally-occurring bitterbrush seedlings, and taken action to prevent invasive weeds from gaining a foothold.

 There’s still plenty of restoration work needed to bring the landscape back to full health, and ESLT periodically hosts volunteer workdays in the area.
 By joining our volunteer team, you can help make sure that this important home for wildlife continues to regrow and thrive.
-Click here to sign up as a volunteer with Eastern Sierra Land Trust.
+Sign up as a volunteer with Eastern Sierra Land Trust.